ChristianEscobar/byte-by-byte/README.md

 interview practice

 ### Purpose
-A repository to used to store solutions to interview practice problems.
+A repository used to store solutions to interview practice problems.